For information regarding Conditional Acceptance, click here.

-Procedure for Admission to the Master in Science Physician Assistant Program
+Procedure for Admission to the Master of Science Physician Assistant Program

 Entrance to the Physician Assistant (PA) program is gained through a formal application review and interview.
 Application to the program is made through the Central Application Service for Physician Assistants (CASPA).
 Applicants must specifically designate the South University campus(es) to which their application should be submitted within the CASPA system.
 Additional, campus-specific information regarding the application process can be obtained through the PA program web site or by calling the respective campus: